advent2024

 8. Step 7: The Main Program Loop

-The main function ties all these components together to execute the program.
+The main function ties all these components together to execute both Part 1 and Part 2 of the puzzle.

 fn main() {